intel/ittapi/python/ittapi/compat/README.md

 # ittapi.compat

 The module is a wrapper to an earlier implementation of ITT API: (https://github.com/oleksandr-pavlyk/itt-python/tree/master).
-The idea is to allow users to effortlessly migrate to this new package without losing any existing functionality.
+The idea is to allow users to effortlessly migrate to the `ittapi` package without losing any existing functionality.
 The module is a wrapper to following ITT APIs:

        - Collection Control API
        - Domain API